nuprl/TypeWeaver/LambdaNet/README.md

 * Scala 2.12.10
 * sbt 1.3.13

+Then run:

+    make build-nocontainers

-To install the Node packages and compile the TypeScript source:
+This will install Node packages, compile the TypeScript source, download sbt, and compile the Scala source.

-    cd src/scripts/ts
-    npm install
-    tsc

-To cache sbt and compile the Scala source:

-    sbt "runMain lambdanet.JavaAPI"